Recipe Overview

 Bake the cookies when you need them.
 When you happen to have unexpected guests, all you need to do is slice off what you need, stick them in the oven and voila!
 Fresh cookies.
 Everyone will think you’re amazing.
 And you are!

-A simple list of ingredients (butter! flour! sugar! salt!) really lets the flavors of both the butter and the peppermint shine.
-Peppermint shortbread cookies are great with a cup of coffee or tea.
-Who knows?
-Santa might even dig a few with his milk.
+A simple list of ingredients really lets the flavors of both the butter and the peppermint shine.

 - Butter: Use good-quality unsalted butter for these cookies.
 Make sure it’s softened or at room temperature.

 - Andes Peppermint Crunch Baking Chips: These chips are really the star of the show here.
-Keep reading for substitutions you can make.
+Keep reading for substitutions you can make if you aren’t able to find them.

 How To Make Peppermint Shortbread Cookies

-Shortbread is perfect with most any beverage: coffee, tea, hot cocoa, or even wine.
-Serve shortbread with homemade eggnog, microwave hot cocoa, or a vanilla bourbon fizz.
-Shortbread makes good dippers for creamy hot chocolate dip, too.
+Rich shortbread is perfect with almost any beverage: coffee, tea, hot cocoa, or even wine.
+These peppermint shortbread cookies may not go well with wine but they are perfect with homemade eggnog, microwave hot cocoa, or a vanilla bourbon fizz.
+Peppermint shortbread makes good dippers for creamy hot chocolate dip, too.
+(Be sure to try my gingerbread shortbread cookies, too!)

-- Like mint with chocolate?
+- Add a finishing touch of chocolate.
 I love those thin mint Girl Scout cookies, don’t you?
 Try drizzling these peppermint cookies with melted chocolate chocolate chips.
-Or, if you love the peppermint/chocolate connection, check out these peppermint chocolate sugar cookies.
-They are the easiest cut-out cookies to roll out.
+(If you love the peppermint/chocolate connection, check out these peppermint chocolate sugar cookies.
+They are the easiest cut-out cookies to roll out!)

-- Can’t find Andes Peppermint Chips?
-Try their Creme de Menthe chips or substitute English toffee chips.
+- Can’t find Andes Peppermint Baking Chips?
+Try Andes Creme de Menthe chips.
+English toffee chips can be used instead for a whole different flavor!

-Baked cookies can be stored at room temperature for up to a week in a tightly covered container or in the freezer for up to a month.
-Make sure they are completely cool before covering.
+Baked cookies: Once the cookies are completely cool, store them at room temperature for up to a week in a tightly covered container, or in the freezer for up to a month.

-Unbaked cookie dough can be stored in the freezer for up to a month, wrapped thoroughly.
-To bake, remove log from freezer and allow to warm up for a half hour or so.
+Unbaked cookie dough: Double-wrap the log of dough, using plastic wrap or foil, then place it in a freezer container or bag.
+It will keep for up to 3 months.
+To bake, remove dough from the freezer and allow to warm up for a half hour or so.
 Slice and bake as directed.

 More Slice and Bake Cookies